Anti-Heroes and Villains: What’s the Difference (and How Do You Write Them Well)?

 As a writer, you need to be clear about the function your characters are playing within the story: are they part of the protagonist force – driving towards a hopefully happy ending – or part of the antagonist force opposing them?

 If you want to write a dark anti-hero or a villain on the redeemable end of the spectrum, that may require having a greater evil (e.g. societal, environmental, supernatural) that everyone is fighting against.
-In my Lycopolis trilogy-in-progress, for instance, Seth occupies the dark end of “anti-hero” territory, and – along with the rest of the characters – ends up fighting against supernatural evil.
+In my Lycopolis trilogy, for instance, Seth occupies the dark end of “anti-hero” territory, and – along with the rest of the characters – ends up fighting against supernatural evil.

 If you’d like more help with writing heroes (not just the anti- type!) and villains, you might enjoy Lorna Fergusson’s seminar “Heroes & Villains” in my “Advanced Fiction” self study pack.

 I’m Ali Luke, and I live in Leeds in the UK with my husband and two children.

 Aliventures is where I help you master the art, craft and business of writing.